 Gender equality is one of the key challenges facing society today.
-Across the world it manifests in many ways including in pay, employment opportunities and access to education.
+Across the world, it manifests in many forms, including pay, employment opportunities and access to education.

-The United Nations Sustainable Development goals (SDGs) look to tackle some of today’s biggest global issues and SDG 5 aims to tackle the issue of gender equality.
+The United Nations’ Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues, and SDG 5 addresses the issue of gender equality.

-As part of the University Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to gender equality.
-Some of the measures that are looked at as part of the ranking are research on gender, policies on gender equality, their commitment to recruiting and promoting women, the proportion of first-generation female students and student access measures.
+As part of the Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to gender equality.
+Some of the measures looked at are research on gender, policies on gender equality, commitment to recruiting and promoting women, the proportion of first-generation female students and student access measures.
 You can read more about the methodology here.

 Top five universities for gender equality

-Western Sydney University was awarded an employer of choice for gender equality by the Federal Government's Workplace Gender Equality Agency.
-The institution has held this title for the past 14 years.
+Western Sydney University was named an Employer of Choice for Gender Equality by the federal government’s Workplace Gender Equality Agency.
+The institution has held this title for the past 21 years.

-A Gender Equality Strategy and Action Plan 2015-2020 has been implemented to focus on the areas where gender equality can be improved.
-One of the key aims for the plan is to support the university’s efforts in recruiting, retaining and helping female staff advance.
+A Gender Equity Strategy and Action Plan has been implemented to focus on the areas where gender equality can be improved.
+One of the key aims of the plan is to support the university’s efforts in recruiting, retaining and helping female staff advance.
 Other measures that have been introduced in response to the plan are improved breastfeeding facilities on campus, additional leave for staff experiencing domestic violence, and the development of a Gender Equality Policy.

 The University of Bologna has a gender equality plan with a range of aims, including promoting a work-life balance, pursuing a gender balance in senior positions, gender equality in recruitment and career development, promoting gender and intersectionality in research and combating gender-based violence.

 There are a number of courses that look at gender equality at the university, as well as a range of initiatives, including the seminar on male violence against women.